top of page

 What is Endodontics?

-There’s more to endodontics than root canals, though.
-Endodontists can also perform surgical procedures to help save your teeth.
-One common treatment, called an apicoectomy or root-end resection may be required when there is inflammation or infection that persists in the bony area of the tooth after a traditional endodontic treatment.
+Furthermore, there is more to endodontics than root canals alone.
+Endodontists possess the expertise to perform surgical procedures aimed at saving your teeth.
+One such procedure is called an apicoectomy or root-end resection, which becomes necessary when inflammation or infection persists in the bony area surrounding the tooth despite conventional endodontic treatment.

 Why Do I Need an Endodontist?